 Seeking a better way forward, the team at CERN began searching for a new secure messaging solution that would meet user expectations.
 After doing their due diligence, they decided to deploy Mattermost because it delivered a modern messaging experience and could be hosted on-premises, enabling CERN to maintain full control over all of its data.

-“We didn’t want to use another service that locked in our data,” explains Adrian Mönnich, a lead developer for collaboration tools at CERN who manages the research institute’s Mattermost instance.
+“We didn’t want to use another service that locked in our data,” explains Adrian Mönnich, a lead developer for collaboration tools at CERN, who manages the research institute’s Mattermost instance.
 Due to the platform’s open source nature, the team at CERN was also able to load data from existing chat systems into Mattermost, preventing data loss.

-Speeding up collaboration—even during COVID-19
+Speeding up collaboration—during COVID-19 and beyond

 After deploying Mattermost, adoption was swift and organic.
 “Really most of it was word-of-mouth, like colleagues mentioning it, then people starting their own teams and own channels,” Adrian explains.
 “We have a user community very happy with Mattermost.”

 Now, Mattermost is primarily used as a central collaboration space where CERN employees can find colleagues in other departments and fields and ask them quick questions.
 It’s also used to facilitate communication between shifts to keep everyone working on projects on the same page.
-Additionally, it accelerates resolution of issues between dependent services, since service managers can quickly ask questions of colleagues running other services to help align and work around issues.
+Additionally, Mattermost accelerates the resolution of issues between dependent services, since service managers can quickly ask questions of colleagues running other services to help align and work around issues.

 When the coronavirus pandemic hit in early 2020, CERN—like many other organizations—was forced to rapidly transition to remote work.
 Mattermost helped make that transition seamless.